-The conference will be held on Friday the 9 of November 2018.
+The conference will be held on Wednesday 7 November to Friday 9 November 2018.
 It will be presented by La Trobe's Department of Archaeology and History and the Centre for the Studies of the Inland.
 Though the conference is still a little while away, you can still register your interest, this will ensure that you are notified of important dates regarding the conference, closer to the event date.

 Call for papers

 We welcome proposals for presentations in a variety of formats and media, including standard paper presentations (typically 20 minutes) and thematic papers comprising several presenters.